WCWG: History

 The station first signed on the air on October 30, 1985, as WEJC (standing for "We Exalt Jesus Christ"; operating as an independent station, it originally maintained a religious educational format.
 Initially, the programming was Baptist- and Reformed-based and stayed away from "Signs and Wonders" preaching.
 The station first operated from studios located off I-85 Business in Lexington.
 Due to lack of suitable programming as well as the perception of religious programs due to hard times in Christian broadcasting following the Jim Bakker and Jimmy Swaggart scandals starting in 1987, the station was reduced to minimum staffing and operations from the transmitter building near Randleman.
 It was originally owned by Koinonia Broadcasting.
 During this time, WEJC's programming was split in approximately half between the Home Shopping Club and religious programming.
 In 1990, the station moved its operations to a new studio facility located on Guilford College Road in Greensboro, eventually resuming local studio production and eliminated most of the HSN programming.
 The station was affiliated with the broader-based evangelical Christian Television Network from 1990 until March 1996.

 Koinonia sold the station to Pappas Telecasting in 1995.
 Initially it kept the religious format, but it soon became a WB affiliate, and added that network's programming to its lineup immediately after the sale was finalized.
 On March 14, 1996, it changed its call letters to WBFX.
-Religious programming was reduced to mornings from 5-7 a.m. and 9 a.m.-noon in the spring of 1996, with the rest of the schedule filled by syndicated cartoons from 7-9 a.m., westerns in the early afternoon, cartoons until 5 p.m., additional westerns in the evening, WB programs and older movies in prime time, and drama series and classic movies in the late night hours.
+Religious programming was reduced to mornings from 5 to 7 a.m. and 9 a.m. to noon in the spring of 1996, with the rest of the schedule filled by syndicated cartoons from 7 to 9 a.m., westerns in the early afternoon, cartoons until 5 p.m., additional westerns in the evening, WB programs and older movies in prime time, and drama series and classic movies in the late night hours.

 That summer, the station reached an agreement with Fox owned-and-operated station (now affiliate) WGHP (channel 8) to carry the Fox Kids programming block, which had aired on that station since it switched to Fox in September 1995.
 Upon gaining new affiliates through its group affiliation deal with New World Communications (which sold WGHP directly to Fox as it placed New World over the 12-station ownership limit at the time), Fox executives had decided to change the carriage policies for Fox Kids, allowing a station to choose to keep airing it or be granted the right to pass the block to another station in the market.
 More recent off-network sitcoms were added to WBFX's schedule, and more of its religious shows were dropped.